-This method of voting requires you to complete an Absentee Ballot Request Form and submit the form to the New Hanover County Board of Elections Office.
-Once processed, you will receive the ballot in the mail for you to complete and return prior to the Absentee Ballot Deadline (Tuesday, November 3, 2020 at 5 PM if returned by hand to BOE office or Friday, November 6, 2020 if returned by mail with a postmark dated on/before November 3).
+This method of voting requires registered voters to request a ballot through the new online Absentee Request Portal on the NC State Board of Elections website or complete the North Carolina Absentee Ballot Request Form, and submit the form to the New Hanover County Board of Elections Office.
+The deadline to request an absentee by-mail ballot is Tuesday, November 1, 2022 at 5 PM.
+Once the request form has been processed, you will receive the ballot in the mail to complete and return prior to the Absentee Ballot Return Deadline (Tuesday, November 8, 2022 at 5 PM if returned by hand to BOE office or Friday, November 14, 2022 if returned by mail with a postmark dated on/before November 8).
 A reason is not required to vote using this method and your ballot may be mailed anywhere in the world.
 Please click here for more information on the procedures for voting Absentee-By-Mail.

 Also known as “Early Voting”, One-Stop Absentee Voting allows you to cast an in-person ballot during an 17 day period prior to Election Day.
 One-Stop Voting allows for the flexibility to choose when and where you vote – normally with shorter lines and a quicker voting experience than that on Election Day.
 In addition to voting, those who missed the registration deadline but would still like to cast a ballot may do so during the One-Stop Voting period using the Same-Day Registration process.
 Click here to learn more about One-Stop Voting and to find your closest One-Stop site.

 Election Day Voting